Monte-Carlo Simulation: Blackjack

 - What is the number of games the simulation has to play in order for the dealer's win percentage always to be above the player's win percentage over ten runs of the simulation?

 - Printouts, pictures, or results to show what you did.
-For this assignment, you should include the results of the overall simulation.
+For this assignment, you should include the results of the three test games and the overall simulation.

 - Other results to demonstrate extensions you undertook.
 If you tried different player strategies, for example, show how those affected the overall simulation results.